German honorifics: Honorific pronouns

 Many different honorific pronouns have been used in German over the centuries, most of which have disappeared from the standard language.
 The polite form Ihr (2nd person plural) emerged in the High Middle Ages.
 Titles such as “Majesty” are used with a declined form of “Ihr”.

-In modern times, the third person singular (German: Er (male)/She (female)) was added as a further option; this form was even considered more polite than Ihr at times.
+In modern times, the third person singular (German: Er (male)/Sie (female)) was added as a further option; this form was even considered more polite than Ihr at times.

 The Sie developed at the turn of the 17th and 18th centuries, when the original Er/Sie (3rd person singular) was made plural to express an even higher degree of respect.
 Until the French Revolution, Sie increasingly took the place of Ihr and Er/Sie until it finally became established in almost all social classes in the course of the 19th century.

 For more details about German grammar, see the entries about the German language.